Walkthrough guide for Google Threat Intelligence group administrators

 1.1.1.
 Getting the list of users and service accounts

-The result file will include the following information: username, first name, last name, email and type to identify whether it is a user or a service account.
+The resulting file will include the following information: username, first name, last name, email and type to identify whether it is a user or a service account.

 Back to top